sane/sane/README.md

 # SANE Stack

 **NOTE: This is a complete rewrite with Docker and having a very basic cli, just to make it as simple as `sane new project` to set up a complete project.
-This is still a very early prototype, but should be functional.*
+This is still a very early prototype, but should be mostly functional.**

 To get started:
 * Make sure you have [Boot2docker >=1.3.0](https://github.com/boot2docker/osx-installer/releases), [Fig >=1.0.0](http://www.fig.sh/install.html) and [ember-cli](http://www.ember-cli.com/) installed